Stamp duty

 • goods such as plant and equipment when conveyed with an interest in land.

-You must continue to lodge these with the Territory Revenue Office (TRO) or processed under the conveyance by return arrangements that conveyancers and solicitors have with the TRO.
+You must continue to lodge instruments evidencing these transactions with the Territory Revenue Office (TRO) or through your conveyancer or solicitor in accordance with the conveyance-by-return scheme arrangements they have with the TRO.

 Contracts signed before 9 May 2023